Fort Mill is getting another hotel.

 Last fall, Warren Norman Co. unveiled plans to develop a six-story, 102-room Hampton Inn and Suites behind Lowe’s Home Improvement off S.C.
 160. Now the company has plans for another.

 “We have contracted with a second hotel,” said Ralph Norman, company president.

-The two would be the only hotels or motels operating inside Fort Mill town limits.
+When they open, the two will be the only hotels or motels operating inside Fort Mill town limits.

 Norman said it wouldn’t be surprising to see more hotels interested in York County, particularly Fort Mill.
 He sees the area as a destination for a variety of travelers.
 He also sees the hotels as a benefit to the local tax base.

 “Fort Mill is a hotbed of activity,” Norman said.
 “And of course now it’s commercial, which pays the bills.”

 The new hotel in Fort Mill will enter a region where many seem to think it’s needed.

 Last week, developers broke ground on a new Embassy Suites hotel at Ayrsley in Charlotte’s Steele Creek area, just across the border in North Carolina.
 It’s the third hotel within that 185-acre development.

 “Southwest Mecklenburg and the communities of Steele Creek, Fort Mill, Tega Cay and Rock Hill have lacked a full-service hotel that can handle substantial meetings, corporate events, rehearsal dinners and elegant wedding receptions all at the same time,” said Tom Henson, CEO of Ayrsley Development Corp. and Ayrsley Hotel Associates III.